ucsdmanorlab/cochlea-synapseg/README.md

 ## Installation

-You can install `cochlea-synapseg` (receommended: in a new conda environment with up-to-date napari) via [pip]:
+You can install `cochlea-synapseg` (recommended: in a new conda environment with up-to-date napari) via [pip]:

     python -m pip install cochlea-synapseg